Pumpkinseed: Adaptations

 The pumpkinseed sunfish has adapted in many ways to the surroundings where it lives.
 Its skin reflects camouflage for its habitat.
 The pattern that appears on the pumpkinseed resembles that of the sunlight patterns that reflect on the shallow water of bays and river beds.

 The pumpkinseed sunfish has developed a specific method of protection.
-Along the dorsal fin are 10 to 11 spines, and three additional spines on the anal fin.
+Along the dorsal fin are 10 to 11 spines, and there are three additional spines on the anal fin.
 These spines are very sharp, which aid the fish in defense.
 The pumpkinseed has the ability to anticipate approaching predators (or prey) via a lateral line system, allowing it to detect changes or movements in the water using different mechanical receptors.

 The brightly colored gill plates of the pumpkinseed sunfish also serve as a method of protection and dominance.
 Also known as an eye spot, the dark patch at the posterior of the gill plate provides the illusion that the eye of the fish is larger and positioned further back on the body, thus making the fish seem up to four times larger than it actually is.
 When a pumpkinseed feels threatened by a predator, it flares its gills to make it seem larger in size, and shows off the flashy red coloration.
 Males of the species also flare their gills in the spring spawning season in a show of dominance and territoriality.

 In the southernmost regions of its distribution, the pumpkinseed has developed a larger mouth opening and abnormally large jaw muscles to aid in feeding; its forage is small crustaceans and mollusks.
 The larger bite radius and enhanced jaw muscles allow the pumpkinseed to crack the shells of their prey to attain the soft flesh within, thus providing one common name of 'shellcracker'.